TennisVisuals/mcp-charting-points-parser/examples/shotsAndPoints.md

 242

 ```
-There are 2373 sets in the 958 Matches of the MCP archive of Men's matches; 242 of those are '6-1' sets.
+There are 2373 sets and 145,297 points in the 958 Matches of the MCP archive of Men's matches; 242 of those are '6-1' sets.

 The module also keeps track of total shots processed:
 ```